carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 number of cycles.

 Field *Block RThroughput* is the reciprocal of the block throughput.
-Block throuhgput is a theoretical quantity computed as the maximum number of blocks (i.e. iterations) that can be executed per simulated clock cycle in the absence of loop carried dependencies.
-Block throughput is is superiorly limited by the dispatch rate, and the availability of hardware resources.
+Block throughput is a theoretical quantity computed as the maximum number of blocks (i.e. iterations) that can be executed per simulated clock cycle in the absence of loop carried dependencies.
+Block throughput is superiorly limited by the dispatch rate, and the availability of hardware resources.

 In the absence of loop-carried data dependencies, the observed IPC tends to a theoretical maximum which can be computed by dividing the number of instructions